-- For any project involving ground disturbance (trenching, grading, demolition, new construction, etc.), prior ground disturbance documentation or an archeological investigation will be required. - Acquisition projects require certification of clear title by the State. - Any permits required from agencies such as the NYS Department of Environmental Conservation (DEC) or the US Army Corps of Engineers (COE) must be filed with the State before construction begins. - OPRHP must accept/approve plans and specifications, bidding documents, and competitive bidding, etc.

-■ All EPF projects are subject to New York State Education Law (Articles 145, 147 & 148) regarding the preparation of plans and specifications.
+- Copies of any permits required from agencies such as the NYS Department of Environmental Conservation (DEC) or the US Army Corps of Engineers (COE) must be filed with the State before construction begins. - Any Municipality with a project involving ground disturbance (trenching, grading, demolition, new construction, vegetation removal, etc.), is responsible for obtaining any permits from federal or state agencies which may be required.
+Note: copies of permits do not need to be submitted to OPRHP. - Acquisition projects require certification of clear title by the State. - OPRHP must accept/approve plans and specifications, bidding documents, and competitive bidding, etc. - All EPF projects are subject to New York State Education Law (Articles 145, 147 & 148) regarding the preparation of plans and specifications.
 Plans which include the design of buildings and/or structures, such as bridges, tunnels, and scenic overlooks, must be stamped, signed, and dated by a Licensed Professional, as defined in New York State Education Law.